Team26SWP/InnoAlias/docs/API.md

 **Response**
 - `200 OK`: Confirms the user is no longer an admin.
+- `400 Bad Request`: If the user is not an admin or if you try to remove your own admin rights.
 - `401 Unauthorized`: If authentication fails.
 - `403 Forbidden`: If the current user is not an admin.
 - `404 Not Found`: If the user does not exist.